Driving a minibus

 Driving licence held before 1 January 1997

 If you passed your car driving test before 1 January 1997, you may have entitlement to drive minibuses on a 'not for hire or reward' basis, provided your licence hasn’t been medically restricted.
-This entitlement, category D1 with restriction code 79 (nfhr) is displayed on your licence, is valid throughout the United Kingdom, and for temporary visits to other EEA countries.
+This entitlement, category D1 with restriction code 79 (nfhr) is displayed on your licence.
+It is valid throughout the United Kingdom and for temporary visits to other EEA countries.

 'Not for hire or reward' generally means that you cannot accept any payment, either cash or in kind, made by or on behalf of the passengers that gives them the right to be carried in the vehicle.

 If your driving licence does not indicate that you are allowed to drive minibuses, you may be permitted to drive a minibus within the United Kingdom on behalf of a non-commercial organisation, if you meet all the following conditions:

 - you have a full car licence

 - you have held that licence for at least two years on aggregate

 - you receive no payment or consideration other than out of pocket expenses

 The minibus you are allowed to drive in these circumstances must not weigh more than 3,500 kgs excluding any specialist equipment for the carriage of disabled passengers (not more than 4,250 kgs with specialist equipment).
 You are not permitted to tow a trailer.

 You will only be allowed to drive minibuses under these circumstances within the United Kingdom.